automagisch/ratchet/README.md

 use_es6 = false
 ```

+## Changelog

+### 1.0.2
+- added minification features to compiled css and javascript
+- fixed a critical installation bug by adding an init task to gulp (runs install and build when bower is done installing). (gulp install would throw errors because it was trying to run a gulp task before gulp was installed via npm).

-### Known bugs
+### 1.0.1
-None!
-If you manage to encounter one, please open an issue, so I can take a look at it.
+- updated Gulp to v4.

-### Planned fixes
+### 1.0.0
-- Communicate to the user with emoji in the terminal, that's awesome!
+- Initial version of Ratchet

-### Planned features
+## Planned features

 - Add unit test functionality to ES6 javascript compilation [feature]
 - Add support for easily setting up express directives (and thus Ratchet will be more like a web-app boilerplate) [feature]
 - Create a good start for going with big javascript frameworks [feature]

-### Changelog

-## 1.0.2
-- added minification features to compiled css and javascript

-## 1.0.1
-- updated Gulp to v4.

-## 1.0.0
-- Initial version of Ratchet